AI-estimated baseline profile. Be the first to log a session!

 What does 2004 CNNP YPC “Yellow Mark” Ripe Pu’er Tea Cake, 357g taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This aged Ripe Pu'er tea unfurls a deeply comforting and smooth profile.
 Expect rich, earthy tones reminiscent of damp forest floor and aged wood, with a lingering sweetness that softens the palate.
-I. It sits in the "Earthy" and "Woody" and "Smooth" flavor families, so expect a cup that leans earthy and woody and smooth.
+I. It leans earthy, woody and smooth.

 How should I brew 2004 CNNP YPC “Yellow Mark” Ripe Pu’er Tea Cake, 357g?